 Gary adds to this several years of experience as mediator for the Alberta Civil Claims branch mediating small claims disputes as well as volunteer experience as a facilitator for the Alberta Board Development Program and board membership for Aspen Family and Community Network.

 Nancy has served as an educator, a coach, a mediator, a facilitator, an intervenor, an advisor, an author and a professional

 speaker.
 Her area of focus is leadership and conflict management in the space between people, workplace relationships and the role that language plays on the journey towards common ground.
-She has been working to resolve and mitigate conflict in the workplace since 2002 when she founded the PULSE Institute and most recently served as an Advisor to the Centre for Values and Ethics at the Parks Canada Agency.
+She has been working to resolve and mitigate conflict in the workplace since 2002 when she founded the PULSE Institute and most recently served as an Advisor to the Centre for Values and Ethics at a Federal Agency.
 She has also been an associate of the University of the Virgin Islands as author and instructor in the area of conflict resolution and serves on the mediation roster for the Alberta Department of Municipal Affairs.